Definition for portrait - What types of portraits are there?

 Her art was pragmatic and down-to-earth.
 It was also based on two crucial principles:

-• Oil paint was discovered, which enables endless revision of the portrait and thus a unique clarity of detail
+• Oil paint was discovered, which allows for endless revision of the portrait and thus a unique clarity of detail

-• Appreciating linear perspective as well as refined shading
+• The appreciation of linear perspective and refined shading